ChurchSecurityPlanner ChurchSecurityPlanner

 Why Cameras and Binders Are No Longer Enough

-I'd spent years in ministry myself — youth pastor, kids ministry director — and had received hands-on security training from military and law enforcement professionals, including SWAT personnel who specialize in house-of-worship scenarios.
-I knew exactly what the gap looked like from both sides.
+I had spent years in ministry as a youth pastor and teaching children's ministry.
+Along the way I received hands-on security training from military and law enforcement professionals, including SWAT personnel who specialize in church security scenarios.
+I knew exactly what the gap looked like — what a church leader needs administratively and what a security professional needs tactically.
 So I built what he needed.

 The four pillars are Prevention, Recognition, Response, and Recovery.
-They apply whether your congregation is 50 or 5,000.
-None of them require a six-figure budget.
+They apply whether your congregation is 50 or 5,000, and none of them require a large budget.

 Pillar 1: Prevention — Scheduling, Screening, and Situational Awareness

 Prevention doesn't begin on Sunday morning.
-It begins weeks earlier, with the people you recruit, how you vet them, and whether they actually show up consistently.
+It begins much earlier, with the people you recruit, how you vet them, and whether they show up faithfully.

 Build Your Church Security Team on Documentation, Not Good Intentions

-Every church security volunteer should complete a background check before their first shift — no exceptions, no informal "I've known him for years" waivers.
-This isn't bureaucratic box-checking.
-It's a legal shield.
-If an incident occurs and your church cannot demonstrate a documented screening process, your liability exposure increases dramatically.
-Courts look for evidence of reasonable care.
-A signed background check waiver and a training log are evidence.
-A group text thread is not.
+Every church security volunteer should complete a background check before their first shift — including the person who's been attending for twenty years and everyone loves.
+If an incident occurs and your church can't demonstrate a documented screening process, your liability exposure goes up considerably.
+Courts look for evidence of reasonable care, and a signed background check with a training log carries a lot more weight than a group text thread.

 Beyond background checks, your church security team needs centralized records for:

-If these records live in a spreadsheet on one volunteer coordinator's laptop, they'll vanish the moment that person changes churches.
-Institutional knowledge should belong to the institution, not the individual.
+If these records live in a spreadsheet on one volunteer coordinator's laptop, they'll be gone the moment that person changes churches — and that happens more often than you'd think.

 Solve the Scheduling Problem Before It Solves You